Logicaliber/dnd-combat-console/README.md

 # global install requirements
 Docker Desktop
 sequelize-cli
+Postgresql (just for the psql command line interface)

 # To build and start the container(s) for development and testing
 docker-compose -f docker-compose_dev.yml build